 - a.
 The County's Environmental Services Department has established a program to address sanitary sewer overflows.
+To assist in minimizing the occurrence of sanitary sewer overflows, the sewer pipes are cleaned on a routine maintenance schedule.
 Once the department is aware of a sanitary sewer overflow, the staff is dispatched to investigate and correct the problem as stipulated in the July 2012 Sanitary Sewer Overflow and Response and Reporting Program Standard Operating Procedure.
 A list of sanitary sewer overflow locations, including actions taken by the staff, is included.
 Please see Appendix D. - b.
 The County's Environmental Services Department (ESD) administers a county-wide household cooking oil and grease recycling program to reduce the amount of cooking oil that enters the sanitary sewer system, thereby reducing sewer overflows.
 This is a free service to all of the citizens of Jefferson County.
 Collection bins are located at several sites around the county with plastic containers for residents to take home.
 Once a container is filled, it can be returned to the collection bin and exchanged for a clean container.
 The containers are collected weekly by the Grease Control Program inspectors and the oil is picked up at the Shades Valley Wastewater Treatment Plant by local rendering companies.
 Grease and oil accumulate in the sewer system and require diligent maintenance to prevent sanitary sewer overflows.
 ESD developed this program in the ongoing effort to the prevent overflows and protect the water resources.
 The bins were constructed by the County's General Services shop and are 4' wide by 4' tall and 2' deep and sit on legs 6" off the ground.
 The bins sit in a hard, durable plastic tray which provides a liquid retention barrier should a container leak or spill.
-There are currently 19 drop-off points that accept filled containers for recycling, which is an increase of two new sites from last year.
-A total of 2,046 gallons was collected between October 1, 2012, and September 30, 2013.
+There are currently 20 drop-off points that accept filled containers for recycling, which is an increase of one new site from last year.
+A total of 2,548 gallons was collected between October 1, 2013, and September 30, 2014.
+Please see Appendix D.

-The County's Environmental Services Department (ESD) distributed over 6,000 flyers within apartment complexes, made 12 presentations, held one news conference, provided bilingual program materials that were both displayed throughout the complexes and distributed to residents in 20 zip codes.
+The County's Environmental Services Department (ESD) distributed over 4,000 flyers within apartment complexes, made 12 presentations, held one news conference, provided bilingual program materials that were both displayed throughout the complexes and distributed to residents in 34 zip codes.
 In addition, a form letter which can be sent to the residents as a reminder of the cooking Oil and Grease Recycling Program was made available to the apartment complex management.